| An Essay on

 everything except the classification itself, which we have to compile on the

-The unit, the physical object situated in the field of study,
+basis of the given parameters.
+Forms and the significance of forms The unit, the physical object situated in the field of study,

 is formless when it comes to us.
 The intellectual comprehension of this